 Experts worldwide report improvements to the beta version of Swiss Post’s e-voting system

-Swiss Post has been disclosing the beta version of its e-voting system in stages since January.
+At the start of 2021, Swiss Post initiated a community programme on e-voting and published the essential components and documentation for the beta version of its future e-voting system.
 With the participation of the international experts, it wants to uncover all vulnerabilities, remedy them and develop the system continuously.
-Several hundred experts have already participated and submitted numerous reports.
-Swiss Post has acted accordingly and made various improvements.
 On this page you will find a regularly updated description of all confirmed findings, the severity of which Swiss Post classifies as high or critical after an in-depth technical analysis.